 MakerLab 3D Printing

-The Cline Library MakerLab offers 3D printing services to all NAU and CCC students, staff, and faculty as well as Flagstaff area community members.
-With this service you can print components for class projects, personal model designs, or fun toys and gifts in an array of colors!
+The Cline Library MakerLab offers 3D printing services to all NAU and CCC students, staff, faculty, and community members.
+With this service you can print class projects, personal model designs, or fun toys and gifts in an array of colors!

 About 3D Printing

 3D Printing Accordion Open

 The MakerLab’s 18 MakerBot Replicator+ and 2 MakerBot Replicator Z18 3D printers provide detailed model printing in a hardened thermoplastic material called PLA (polylactic acid).
 For more information about the 3D printing process, visit our 3D printing guide.

 3D printing model files can be downloaded from online repositories, designed from scratch using 3D design software, or scanned from a physical object using a 3D scanner.

 3D Design Accordion Closed

 The MakerLab offers two computers that can be used for 3D modeling, scanning, and editing using a number of software programs or by modifying a pre-existing design.
 Create your own 3D objects, find inspiration, or get some help on your project.

 - Tinkercad – A free and easy-to-use web-based tool for creating objects that are ready to be 3D printed.
 If you haven’t done 3D design before, this is a great place to start.